 [49:18] Murdered by their constituents.

-[50:04] It's right Daniel and to bring up Atlanta again that they just built a brand new beautiful stadium football stadium, and the owner this stadium in the end the team Arthur Blank he promised that he was going to limit the amount of public funds used for the construction of the stadium to just two hundred million dollars but somewhere buried deep down in the final contracts of the funding for the stadium was the fact that, the hotel sales tax which he was using to fund this public portion of the stadium construction well it was just capped at $200 upfront cost, but the remainder that went past that was going into a waterfall pond I would pay for, upkeep of the stadium maintenance of the stadium upgrades to the stadium over the next however many decades and a total eventually climbed over seven hundred million dollars in total public contributions to this privately owned Stadium that's about half the cost of the total Stadium built, but none the less we don't get free tickets to the stadium games we don't get free access to this this is not a public space and so we're just coming in and paying half of this privately owned space could you imagine going up and paying for half of somebody's house and then send them saying will thank you you don't have to Taos but you're not allowed in it so if you want to come in and you can pay $150 and then watch a football game with me and then you got to leave and also beers at $20.
-No that's that's not how it works but for some reason in this world of corporate welfare that we've developed that is absolutely what occurs over and over again just like that Tesla Factory that was built and paid for by taxpayers.
+[50:04] That's right Daniel and to bring up Atlanta again, they just built a brand new beautiful stadium, football stadium, and the owner of this stadium and the team, Arthur Blank, he promised that he was going to limit the amount of public funds used for the construction of the stadium to just two hundred million dollars, but somewhere buried deep down in the final contracts of the funding for the stadium was the fact that, the hotel sales tax which he was using to fund this public portion of the stadium construction well it was just capped at 200 million dollars of upfront cost, but the remainder that went past that was going into a waterfall fund that would pay for upkeep of the stadium, maintenance of the stadium, upgrades to the stadium, over the next however many decades.
+And that total eventually climbed over seven hundred million dollars in total public contributions to this privately owned stadium.
+That's about half the cost of the total stadium built, but none the less we don't get free tickets to these stadium games, we don't get free access to this, this is not a public space, instead we're just coming in and paying half of this privately owned space.
+Could you imagine going up and paying for half of somebody's house and then send them saying, 'well thank you, you won't have this house, but you're not allowed in it, so if you want to come in you can pay $150 and then watch a football game with me and then you have to leave.
+And also beers are $20.'
+No that's that's not how it works, but for some reason in this world of corporate welfare that we've developed that is absolutely what occurs over and over again just like that Tesla factory that was built and paid for by taxpayers.

-[51:32] And of course was particularly Insidious about some of these processes and relating it back to the Atlanta example is that.
-Well I didn't major relocation site from city-to-city grab the headlines a lot of these new, Stadium constructions come about because team owners are making like small municipalities compete against each other like okay I'm in the city of Atlanta but, Atlanta won't give me what I want so let me just move 30 feet across the city border to the county next door I'll get this new construction and I'll still get to represent the same citizens in name even though I'm taking this tax money out of an additional community, and that's what a lot of teams are doing now they're looking at how can I put these two local counties against each other, ultimately retain my same Market but just keep building up these tax incentives up and up and up and up but anyway David, this was kind of a short show we we really just kind of like throughout some like random examples of how.
+[51:32] And of course was particularly insidious about some of these processes and relating it back to the Atlanta example is that, well a lot of the major relocations, like from city-to-city, grab the headlines.
+A lot of these new, stadium constructions come about because team owners are making like small municipalities compete against each other like, 'okay I'm in the city of Atlanta but, Atlanta won't give me what I want so let me just move 30 feet across the city border to the county next door; I'll get this new construction and I'll still get to represent the same citizens in name even though I'm taking this tax money out of an additional community,' and that's what a lot of teams are doing now; they're looking at 'how can I put these two local counties against each other, ultimately retain my same market but just keep building up these tax incentives up and up and up and up?'
+But anyway David, this was kind of a short show we we really just kind of like threw out some like random examples of how—

 [52:29] Yeah sorry everyone for the boring episode this week.

-[52:44] I guess that brings us then to the question of what can we do here, if we decide that we want to maintain a capitalist market-based economy like we have right now, then we just sort of have to accept the fact that these types of things are going to happen in our ability to find recourse in these situations are unfortunately limited and that most of that recourse is in holding our elected officials responsible, what is the reflections or making ourselves part of these like we mention mostly opaque process he's there are some cases where.
-Even after deals have been confirmed and paperwork signed people were able to come together and take a variety of political actions as well as direct actions on the street that made these corporations change their mind this happened in Berlin when a team together and force Google.
-Planning on opening a large subsidized campus there to leave the city instead right now in New York and Virginia there are groups of people who are coming to try and prevent Amazon from entering their communities and Wrecking it, in a variety of ways that only a giant Welfare Queen like Amazon can do, decisive actions again will be everything from Boudicca processed he's pressuring local city council members the mayor Governor as well as people just doing things on the ground making it difficult to start construction and stuff like that you can't take these types of actions into your own hand at various levels of risk.
-Being aware that these things are happening in the first place is the first part of that battle.
+[52:44] Well, I guess that brings us then to the question of what can we do here?
+If we decide that we want to maintain a capitalist market-based economy like we have right now, then we just sort of have to accept the fact that these types of things are going to happen.
+And our ability to find recourse in these situations are unfortunately limited, and that most of that recourse is in holding our elected officials responsible—whether through elections or making ourselves part of these, like we mention, mostly opaque process.
+There are some cases where even after deals have been confirmed and paperwork signed, people were able to come together and take a variety of political actions as well as direct actions on the street that made these corporations change their mind—this happened in Berlin when they came together and force Google, who was planning on opening a large subsidized campus there, to leave the city instead.
+Right now in New York and in Virginia there are groups of people who are coming to try and prevent Amazon from entering their communities and wrecking it, in a variety of ways that only a giant Welfare Queen like Amazon can do.
+These types of actions again will be everything from political processes, pressuring local city council members, the mayor, Governor, as well as people just doing things on the ground, making it difficult to start construction and stuff like that.
+You can take these types of actions into your own hands at various levels of risks.
+But being aware that these things are happening in the first place is the first part of that battle.

-[54:49] Exactly exactly then and that's what I'm getting at is that before we think about who it is that we want to represent us before we start staying how are we going to hold people accountable we have to decide what are the fundamental policy.
-That are essential to the way that we want to live.
-Should we make it a policy should we allow policies and concept that enable private companies to receive Public Funding which they can then profit off of and lock the public out of.
-These are fundamental issues that it doesn't really matter a person's experience if they're not on board with those specific ideas that we want going forward we shouldn't support them not about how charismatic they are intelligent they are.
-How business-savvy they are.
+[54:49] Exactly, well exactly then, and that's what I'm getting at is that before we think about who it is that we want to represent us, before we start staying how are we going to hold people accountable, we have to decide what are the fundamental policies that are essential to the way that we want to live?
+Should we make it a policy, should we allow policies and concept that enable private companies to receive public funding which they can then profit off of and lock the public out of?
+These are fundamental issues that it doesn't really matter a person's experience if they're not on board with those specific ideas that we want going forward we shouldn't support them.
+It's not about how charismatic they are, intelligent they are, how business-savvy they are...

-[55:32] In addition to that we don't have to hold just these politicians accountable but also these companies themselves most of them are trying to create and sell a product most of them in many cases have very good reputations people are always talking about how Tesla's trying to save the world how Amazon is making her life so much easier well maybe these companies are doing that at a very great cost resuming every one of our lives and if we hold them accountable to that if we don't talk about them in these great ways that we don't use their services and and I I mean I'm not a boycott person I don't think they're particularly effective but yes boycott these products, then we can maybe force them to be members of these communities and not try and just soccer wallets dry every time they move in and threaten us when things don't go their way because that's what they're trying to do their trying to bully us because we're dependent on them and their products and their jobs and their communities and the way they did come and dominate these communities.
-We can break free from that but it's not an easy process and it means we have to wait more than two days for our products that we order so.
+[55:32] In addition to that we don't have to hold just these politicians accountable but also these companies themselves; most of them are trying to create and sell a product.
+Most of them in many cases have very good reputations: people are always talking about how Tesla's trying to save the world, how Amazon is making our lives so much easier, well maybe these companies are doing that at a very great cost for each and every one of our lives.
+And if we hold them accountable to that, if we don't talk about them in these great ways, if we don't use their services and—and I mean I'm not a boycott person I don't think they're particularly effective, but yes boycott these products, then we can maybe force them to be members of these communities and not try and just suck our wallets dry every time they move in and threaten us when things don't go their way.
+Because that's what they're trying to do, they're trying to bully us because we're dependent on them and their products and their jobs and the communities and the way they did come and dominate these communities.
+We can break free from that but it's not an easy process and it means we have to wait more than two days for our products that we order so...

-[56:31] And also you know questioning the value of a job in recognizing that not all jobs are equal.
-And we need to recognize how these companies benefit from rating competition among us as individuals in those Amazon warehouses for example.
-The company drives massive productivity and efficiency by making individuals compete against each other.
-I think recognizing that is important being able to communicate that to your fellow colleagues if you're in a position at a job where you think you could organize start talking to your college.
-Don't allow this corporate culture of individualization and who can out-compete the other don't let that get the best of you and end up hurting all of you, as you see productivity standards rise while salaries and wages remain flat and benefits for everybody are slashed, Buy-Back unless demand that when these companies coming to our communities and start taking our resources that they actually give people the ability to live.
+[56:31] And also you know questioning the value of a job, in recognizing that not all jobs are equal.
+And we need to recognize how these companies benefit from rating competition among us as individuals.
+In those Amazon warehouses for example, the company drives massive productivity and efficiency by making individuals compete against each other.
+I think recognizing that is important being able to communicate that to your fellow colleagues if you're in a position at a job where you think you could organize, start talking to your colleagues.
+Don't allow this corporate culture of individualization and who can out-compete the other, don't let that get the best of you and end up hurting all of you.
+As you see productivity standards rise while salaries and wages remain flat and benefits for everybody are slashed...
+Fight back, and let's demand that when these companies come into our communities and start taking our resources that they actually give people the ability to live.
 Anyways David that is a lot to think about.

-[57:35] Like always but think about it we hope you will you can learn more about all these topics read detailed numbers on these subsidies as well as a full transcript of this episode on our website at ashes ashes.
-Org.
+[57:35] Like always, but think about it we hope you will.
+You can learn more about all these topics, read detailed numbers on these subsidies, as well as a full transcript of this episode on our website at ashes ashes dot org.

-[57:48] A lot of time and research goes into making these episodes possible we will never use ads to support the show so if you like it would like us to keep going you are listener can support us by giving us a review recommending us to a friend, or supporting us on our patreon page but those of you who are signing up in the month of December will be sending our first batch of stickers out on January 1st you're not going to want to miss it you don't want to be the only person in your community without.
-Gloria sticker on your bag or computer or whatever it is you told around the best movie The Tattoo package Dave.
+[57:48] A lot of time and research goes into making these episodes possible, and we will never use ads to support the show.
+So if you like it, would like us to keep going you our listener can support us by giving us a review, recommending us to a friend, or supporting us on our Patreon page.
+But those of you who are signing up in the month of December, we'll be sending our first batch of stickers out on January 1st—you're not going to want to miss it, you don't want to be the only person in your community without that glorious sticker on your bag or computer or whatever it is you tote around.

 [58:24] You can also find us.